Karthi1908/NAX/README.md

-As we can see from example, Alice's profit was compensated by Bob 's loss which for exhange to run , there is no need for additional liquidity or liquidity providers.
+As we can see from example, Alice's profit was compensated by Bob's loss which means for the exchange to run , there is no need for additional liquidity or liquidity providers.
-Traders themselves compensate each other.The Mark price is determined by the algorithm.
+Traders compensate each other profits and loss and the Mark price is determined by the algorithm.